caiks/WBOT02/README.md

 TODO -

+review intro and address the issues there in the conclusions

 summarise what we have done -

 Note on how the contour maps enables us to tell where the model is most concentrated for a given scene.
 Then we can know if our modelling mode and parameters are tending to produce models that are interested in areas that are also interesting to humans, i.e. socially significant areas such as faces.

+The conclusion to this stage is that we are beginning to see features classified together with the compute resources so far, but we will need new substrates and structures to make further progress especially because proper classification requires dynamic gradients and ideally temporal agent manipulation to separate objects from background.
+For example ornaments sitting on shelves are not grouped together as bowls, vases, statuettes, etc regardless of the shelf.
+Multi-scale will be able to improve this for faces which appear frequently at different distances but objects infrequently seen in film noir would require embodied interactional experience - the sort of knowledge acquired by infants playing with toys.

 summarise what we have found -